fryasdf/wp-bildog-website/wp-content/plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.2.0 - Liberty Update - 2015-06-24 - Medium Priority =
+* Security enhancements (map editor, marker location, map settings)
+* Weather has been removed (deprecated by Google Maps)
+* Major bug fix (Google Map places bug) - caused the map markers not to show if the map store locator was not enabled
+* Fixed a bug that caused the jQuery error message to display br

+= 6.1.10 - 2015-06-10 - High priority =
+* XSS security patch
+* Security enhancements
+* Fixed a bug that didnt allow you to add a map marker if there were no markers to start with

+= 6.1.9 - 2015-06-01 - Low priority =
+* French translation bug fixed

+= 6.1.8 - 2015-05-27 - Low priority =
+* Greek translation added - Thank you Konstantinos Koukoulakis
+* Added the Google Maps autocomplete functionality to the "add marker" section of the map editor
+* Added the Google Maps autocomplete functionality to the Store Locator

 = 6.1.7 - 2015-04-22 - Low priority =
 * json_encode (extra parameter) issue fixed for hosts using PHP version < 5.3